sambuccid/hulipaa/users_and_roadmap.md

 Should be able to end to end test it an AC for this is the search should be case insensitive
 #### generate results
-- expand the program so that we can search for any specific word in a specific file (no need to think about empty results)

 #### show results
 As a visitor of the website
 I want to be able to see the results of my search